edgedb/edgedb/docs/stdlib/json.rst

         ... );
         {'{"a": 10, "b": 20}'}

-    ``empty_treatment`` is an enumerable responsible for the behavior of the function if an empty set is passed to ``new_value``.
-This will contain one of the following values:
+    *empty_treatment* can be any value from the `JsonEmpty` enumeration.
+It defines the behavior of the function if an empty set is passed as *new_value*. `JsonEmpty` contains these values:

     - ``ReturnEmpty``: return empty set, default
     - ``ReturnTarget``: return ``target`` unmodified